Psivant/stormmsite/docs/tutorials/tutorial_i.md

 tracking is given a unique integer value, which can also be used to index the right bin rather than a search over name strings.

-Aside from the tivial array which was allocated to force the GPU to engage, we can now create a more substantial array and manipulate its contents.
+Aside from the trivial array which was allocated to force the GPU to engage, we can now create a more substantial array and manipulate its contents.
 The [`Hybrid`](classstormm_1_1card_1_1Hybrid.html) class will only accept template types of familiar, elemental types such as `int`, `double`, `char`, or `bool`.
 It is not like the C++ Standard